roninprogrammer/BFM-radio/README.md

    - **Podcast Image**: Display the corresponding images.
 2. Include an audio player that plays the podcast streams.

-### Optional Enhancements

-- Additional styling for better user experience.
-- Extra player functions such as pause, seek, or volume control.

 ## JSON Endpoint